jrop/calzone/README.md

 ## Builders

-Builders are defined in your `.builders.js` file.
+Options (and builders) are defined in your `.builders.js` file.
 For example, if you have a LESS file with a build-annotation like `/* @build less */`, you may define a builder like:

 ```
 // .builders.js
 var autoprefixer = require('gulp-autoprefixer')
 var less = require('gulp-less')

-module.exports = {
+module.exports.builders = {
 	less: function() {
 		return this.pipe(less())
 			.pipe(autoprefixer())